Chapter 16: Guidelines for the Provision of Anaesthesia Services for Trauma and Orthopaedic Surgery 2021

-All hospitals providing joint replacement surgery should have clear guidelines for enhanced recovery in place, in order to promote the benefits of early mobilisation and reduced mortality associated with their use.
+NICE Guidance 157 provides clear guidelines for centres providing primary joint replacements we should be adhered to.75 Additionally, enhanced recovery programmes should be promoted for the benefits of early mobilisation and reduced mortality associated with their use.

-Post induction hypotension assosciated with poor outcomes in patients with a high ISS.
-Standard operating procedures should be in place to minimise hypotension post induction.73
+Post induction hypotension associated with poor outcomes in patients with a high ISS.
+Standard operating procedures should be in place to minimise hypotension post induction.93

 Consultant anaesthetists and intensivists should be involved in the planning of local trauma services.
 Those with defined responsibility for major trauma management should be engaged in the layout and logistics of the resuscitation room.

-In MTCs, multidisciplinary mortality and morbidity meetings should take place and follow the guidance of the World Health Organization (WHO).74
+In MTCs, multidisciplinary mortality and morbidity meetings should take place and follow the guidance of the World Health Organization (WHO).94